 Gerard Quintana Rodeja (Catalan pronunciation: ʒəˈɾart kinˈtanə) (born 27 November 1964, in Girona, Catalonia, Spain) is a Catalan singer, songwriter, poet, writer, actor, and radio and TV personality.
-He came to prominence in 1986-2001 as the lead singer of the Catalan rock/pop group Sopa de Cabra.
+He first came to prominence in 1986-2001 as the lead singer of the Spanish rock/pop group Sopa de Cabra.
 Since the dissolution of the band in 2001, he has pursued a very successful solo career.
-As a singer/songwriter independent of his extensive input into the original musical repertoire of Sopa de Cabra, he has completed seven well-received albums between 2003 and 2010, together with 3 in collaboration with Jordi Batiste, and a recent album (2014) with Xarim Aresté.
-His solo work from 2003-10 reveals a personal and intimate, musical genre, which is not easily classified, but may, perhaps, be characterised as music about the human condition.
-He also writes and publishes poetry and writes regularly as a music journalist for online Catalan newspapers and journals.
+As a singer/songwriter independent of his extensive input into the original musical repertoire of Sopa de Cabra, he has completed 5 well-received albums between 2003 and 2010, together with 3 in collaboration with Jordi Batiste, and a recent album (2014) with Xarim Aresté.
+His solo work from 2003-10 reveals a personal and intimate style which is not easily classified, but may, perhaps, be characterised as poetry and music about the human condition.
+He also writes and publishes poetry and has written regularly as a music journalist for online Catalan newspapers and journals.
 He has appeared as an actor in films and on television, and as a presenter on Catalan TV and radio.

-The temporary reunion of Sopa de Cabra in 2011 to celebrate 25 years since the band's formation and ten since its final appearances required Quintana to revert to his original rock-star style of singing and performance, and his most recent work (2013-4), in collaboration with Xarim Aresté and a new supporting line-up, continues that approach.
+During the temporary reunion of Sopa de Cabra in 2011 to celebrate 25 years since the band's formation and ten since its final appearances, Quintana reverted to his original rock-star style of singing and performance, and his most recent work (2013-4), in collaboration with Xarim Aresté and a new supporting line-up, continues that approach.

 Since the planned dissolution of Sopa in 2001-2, Quintana has continued his career as a musician, writer, poet and actor.
 His first solo album was Senyals de fum ('Smoke signals'), in 2003.
 This was followed by another four successful albums and by many public performances, all in a personal and poetic style that contrasts in many ways with the traditional pop/rock music of Sopa.
-He has worked with many significant figures in Catalan music, including the guitarist Francesc Bertran, Quimi Portet, Albert Pla, Pep Sala and the group Gossos.
-His most recent album, De terrat en terrat ('From roof to roof') (2010) amounts to a personal musical portrait of the city of Barcelona and its lively, multicultural ambience.
+He has worked with many significant figures in Catalan music, including Francesc Bertran, Quimi Portet, Albert Pla, Pep Sala, Amadeu Casas, Pascal Comelade and the group Gossos.
+His 2010 album, De terrat en terrat ('From roof to roof') amounts to a personal musical portrait of the city of Barcelona and its lively, multicultural ambience.

 Quintana is a very articulate and charismatic speaker, and has become a well-known figure in Catalan culture quite apart from his musicianship.
 In recent years he has not hesitated to express his personal political and ideological views, including his support for Catalan independence and for contentious and high-profile causes such as the campaign to ban bullfighting in Catalonia.
 He used the opportunity provided by the 2011 concert tour to make pro-independence points, comparing the relationship between Spain and Catalonia with an unhappy marriage: the audiences responded with cries of support and much waving of the estelada flag, which symbolises Catalan independence.